Authandcapture

 This article explores the basics of authorization and capture—which are, at a glance:

-- Authorization and capture is a two-step process for completing credit card payments.
+• Authorization and capture is a two-step process for completing credit card payments.
 Authorization ensures the account has sufficient funds and is in good standing by holding funds as pending without charging the card.
 Capture is the process of transferring funds from the customer account to the merchant account, moving it from pending to complete.

-- Many transactions transfer the charged amount from the customer’s account to the merchant account in one step.
+• Many transactions transfer the charged amount from the customer’s account to the merchant account in one step.
 Authorize and capture payments work differently and can hold funds as pending before submitting the request to capture funds.

-- Businesses that use authorization and capture to hold funds in excess of the amount charged, or have a longer time for transaction processing, should disclose the terms clearly to their customers to avoid confusion and poor customer service experiences.
+• Businesses that use authorization and capture to hold funds in excess of the amount charged, or have a longer time for transaction processing, should disclose the terms clearly to their customers to avoid confusion and poor customer service experiences.

-Authorize and Capture Defined
+Authorize and capture defined

-Capture is the process by which the transaction is completed, and funds are withdrawn from the customer account, processed and transferred to the merchant account—moving the transaction status from pending to complete.
+Capture is the process by which the transaction is completed and funds are withdrawn from the customer account, processed, and transferred to the merchant account—moving the transaction status from pending to complete.

 In sum, authorization and capture are two distinct parts of a transaction that first verify funds and then charge the customer for the transaction amount.
 Both are needed to process a transaction, and authorization is always the first step.
-However, there are some circumstances where the time between authorization and capture is extended—keep reading for examples of this process in action

-Steps Needed in the Authorization and Capture Process
+Steps needed in the authorization and capture process

 Many transactions appear to transfer the charged amount from the customer account to the merchant accounts in one step (though there is still a lot happening behind the scenes).
 Authorize and capture payments work a little differently since the authorization step holds the funds as pending before the capture request is made to finalize the transaction.
-There are essentially three steps for authorize and capture transactions.
+There are essentially three steps for authorization and capture transactions.

 Step 1: Create the payment